openebs-archive/openebs-docs/docs/ndm.md

 <br>

 NDM is deployed as a daemonset during installation of OpenEBS.
 NDM daemonset discovers the disks on each node and creates a custom resource called Block Device or BD.
-This `blockdevice` CR is newly implemented in 1.0.0 release of OpenEBS and the old `disk` CR will be deprecated in the future releases.
+This `blockdevice` CR is implemented in 1.0.0 release of OpenEBS and the old `disk` CR will be deprecated in the future releases.

 Using `disk` CRs in SPC configuration spec will continue to work as NDM is backward compatible.